Hm, how do you get traffic to a new blog? That’s a question that only new bloggers would ask which means you’ve finally started a blog!

 So where do I turn if Pinterest isn’t an option?

 That’s what I need to find out.

 3. Choose a Micro-Silo and Write (At Least) 10 Pieces of Content

 Most bloggers start blogs and write content that is all over the place.
-Within the Blog Business Framework you learn how to break your site down into silos and micro-silos.
+We prefer that you learn how to break your site down into silos and micro-silos.

 Think categories and sub-categories.